We encourage everyone to download our demo software and give it a spin before purchasing, that's how confident we are that you will love our products.

 Answer: We sell our software worldwide.
 This type of sales is not conducive to phone support.
 The cost would be prohibitive, and of course, we would have to pass this on to the consumer.

 99.5% of our questions are either answered in the manual (see question 6 above), or can be answered easily by e-mail.
+We attempt, during M-F business hours, to get emails answered within 2-3 hours.

-Then consider this recent exchange with a customer, who after 15 e-mails, we finally relented and called.
+Then consider this exchange with a customer, who after 15 e-mails, we finally relented and called.
 Our support person (we'll call him Byron), was placed on hold for over 10 minutes.
 At this point, Byron was cut off.
 Ten minutes later (thanks to caller ID) the customer called back.
-The following is a word-for-word transcript of our On-Star conversation with the customer (the names and order numbers have been changed to protect the innocent).
+The following is a word-for-word transcript of our On-Star conversation with the customer (the names and order number have been changed to protect the innocent).

 Byron: OK.
 What's on your screen right now?